 Sobel gets a lot of mileage out of another stylistic choice made – the simple contrasting of a wide-open physical setting with a claustrophobic thematic setting.
 He, alongside cinematographer Thomas Scott Stanton, intercut the film with wide nature shots, allowing us to soak in lingering shots of the Midwestern plains.
 Yet interiors are increasingly framed in urgent, tight medium compositions and locked-down two-handers.
 It’s this juxtaposition which also contributes to an eternal sense of urgency within Take Me to the River, where each link of the story could effectively transition into its own climax.
 Editor Jacob Secher Schulsinger takes this a step further, as he cuts each scene with workmanlike precision, giving us a direct in and a direct out, but nothing further.

 There is only one real detraction here that impedes upon the movie’s qualities, and that is Sobel’s inability to add the layer of character depth that he seems to strive for.
 His minimalism in approaching the story seems to come at the cost of truly realizing the dynamics between these people.
-However, it’s worth noting that the raw strength of the performances in Take Me to the River do a lot in terms of filling in some of the blanks left by the screenplay.
+However, the raw strength of the performances in Take Me to the River do a lot in terms of filling in some of the blanks left by the screenplay.
 This is a project which is heavily dependent on the devoted participation of everyone involved, and when taken on balance, this is a film which more than succeeds in creating an unrelentingly tense and rattling environment, as we are brought onto a thin, icy surface, on the edge of crashing into the depths below.